Created-for-a-purpose/WarpTempus/README.md

 On hitting these question marks, you will be confronted with some puzzles.
 Answer them correctly to claim rewards (TGM tokens).
 TGM are the native ERC20 tokens of Warp Tempus.

 Claiming tokens requires you to pay a gas fee, but relax! you have got to pay nothing (zero gas) to claim your rewards.
 Just sign the transaction and TGM tokens will automatically be credited to your connected account.
 These gasless transactions are implemented using the Thirdweb Unity SDK and OpenZeppelin Defender.
+We created a relayer on OpenZeppelin defender to sponsor gas fee and an autotask connected to it.
+For the forwarder, we have deployed the forwarder on linea testnet.
+Forwarder.sol smart contract can be found in the truffle directory of this repository.
+We have specified the forwarder and autotask webhook in ThirdwebManager GameObject.

 ![image](https://github.com/Created-for-a-purpose/WarpTempus/assets/97793907/92ab3f7e-8b8c-4a4e-aaf9-67cd5e6469a2)